Recovering from Religion: Hotline Project

 RfR launched the Hotline Project on February 27, 2015, with former pastor Teresa MacBain serving as the director.
 According to MacBain, the hotline is a peer-support call center for people struggling with issues of faith, doubt, and nonbelief.
 The number in the US is 84 - I Doubt It (844-368-2848).
 The call agents are trained to offer support and resources without influencing the caller toward or away from any religious belief or lack of belief.
 "The greatest gift we offer those who call is compassion without judgement.
 Each person must walk their own path, we just want to be a 'shoulder to lean on' when needed." remarked Ms. MacBain in a speech given at the Gateway to Reason Conference.
 This service is a free 24/7 service run by volunteers.

 The Hotline Project was developed in response to the large volume of calls and e-mails that RfR receives daily from people who are seeking help and support in their time of doubt, and want to leave religion, but do not know to whom to turn or what to do next.
 The aim of the service provided by this hotline is not to lead callers away from religion, but to provide advice and support for those who struggle with their doubts.
 In an interview with The Christian Post, Sarah Morehead said: "It's not our place to do anything but encourage exploration and discovery, and to provide a solid support structure as people reconsider the role of religion in their lives".
 The service was updated in June 2017 offering more stream-lined technology and changed to the Helpline Project, offering not only a call line and chatline but also an online community.

 Christian apologist William Lane Craig has criticised the hotline for its perceived "attempt to portray [religion] in a negative way," claiming that it thereby supports atheism and ignores all contrary philosophical arguments.
 Morehead denies the claim, affirming that its responders do not promote "any form of belief or disbelief" and are "specifically trained to never debate callers under any circumstances."

 The Secular Therapy Project

 In 2012, Darrel Ray launched the "Secular Therapist Project" as part of RfR.
 It employed a website dedicated to connecting people seeking help with therapists who do not make use of religious beliefs in therapy.
 In September 2017, RfR updated the project's name to the Secular Therapy Project, and launched a brand new website and database.

-ExCommunications blog

-RfR maintains a blog named ExCommunications which serves as an extension of the RfR mission "by allowing doubters and ex-believers to share their own experiences or read about others'."
-The organization states that "Writing about a personal journey can help bring a sense of peace and resolution, and it reassures those who have been down a similar road that they are not alone.
-If you've got a story you'd like to share, head over to our submission guidelines page...
-Otherwise, happy reading!"